In 2020, Stephen Austin was a newcomer to Montgomery County politics when he ran for the Montgomery County Board of Education.

 Many parents say they’ve lost trust in Maryland’s largest public school system.

-The lack of transparency has engaged parents and community members alike.
+Their lack of transparency has engaged parents and community members alike.

-Stephen Austin Supporters
+Stephen Austin’s Supporters

 His political movement, unlike the Montgomery County Democratic Machine, was inclusive; it welcomed everybody.

-And they couldn’t co-opt him.
+The Machine couldn’t control him, and they couldn’t co-opt him.

-He kept fighting.
+And he kept on fighting.

 Stephen Austin may have lost a Board of Education race.